Virtual Machine backups

 -

-Create pre-exec and post-exec backup rules or use built-in (or default rules) available in Portworx Backup.
-To create pre-exec and post-exec backup rules for file-system backups, refer Backup Rules for file-system consistent backups.
+Create pre-exec and post-exec backup rules, or use the built-in (default) rules available in Portworx Backup.
+To create pre-exec and post-exec backup rules for file-system backups, see Backup Rules for file-system consistent backups.

 -